Skip to main content

 2. Conquer the world-famous Jatbula Trail

 Lace up your boots for one of the world’s best bushwalks, the five-day, 58km Jatbula Trail that takes in waterfalls, monsoon rainforest, stone country and Aboriginal rock art, camping alongside swimming holes.
-The trail starts at the Nitmiluk Visitor Centre and ends at Edith Falls where the palm-fringed plunge pool is a fitting reward for the trek.
-Permits to hike the trail sell out, so book in advance.
+The trail starts at the Nitmiluk Visitor Centre and ends at Leliyn (Edith Falls) where the palm-fringed plunge pool is a fitting reward for the trek.
+Permits to hike the trail sell out quickly, so book your hike well in advance.

 4. Try the Katherine Outback Experience

-Join award-winning country music artist and horseman Tom Curtain for this 90-minute show that will give you a taste of life on a real outback Australian cattle station.
+Join award-winning country music artist and horseman Tom Curtain at Katherine Outback Experience.
+This entertaining show will give you a taste of life on a real outback Australian cattle station.
 Watch Tom break-in a wild horse and see how his clever working dogs muster cattle.
 During the show, Tom performs his country music and tells colourful stories about the bush.

 5. Explore Elsey National Park